evancz/guide.elm-lang.org/interop/README.md

   2. How to embed Elm programs in existing HTML or React apps.
   3. How to communicate with existing JavaScript code.

+Each of these types of interop are guided by the self-imposed constraints that (1) there must be a clear way to introduce Elm gradually into diverse environments and (2) Elm should not have to sacrifice its core design principles.
+In other words, **I want Elm to be amazing and I want you to be able to use it at work.** An elusive combination.

-The goal is to introduce Elm gradually.
-People should be able to try it out in a tiny experiment.
+Ultimately, this is about risk management.
+People should be able to try it Elm out in a tiny experiment.
 If the experiment goes bad, they can just not use Elm!
 If it goes great, they can expand it to cover more and more of their codebase.

-Ultimately, this is about risk management.
-Whatever language you think is the best, reality seems to suggest that there is no realistic way to translate an existing project into a new language all at once.
+History seems to suggest that there is no realistic way to translate an existing project into a new language all at once.
 You have to evolve gradually!